 The filter is best applied on a merged visible layer at the top of the layer stack saved as a psd.
 That makes it easy to remove and replace should the image need to be repurposed, resized, or otherwise manipulated.
 In a finished image it can be applied to a merged layer.

 Roll over the portrait image to see the unsharpened image.
 Notice that the sharpening effect is subtle but helps the eyes and the hair detail.
 The sharpening can also be applied or eliminated to specific areas of an image with a layer mask.
 The effect can be controlled by choosing Overlay or Soft Light mode.
-This image is slightly oversharpened to make the effect appear better on the web page.
 On portraits, even though the high pass filter has no effect on smooth areas, fine detail like skin pores can still be affected so sharpening is usually painted into desired areas using a layer mask.
 That also allows you to selectively apply the sharpening to clothing and other parts of the image.

 The blend modes Hard Light, Vivid Light, and Linear Light will intensify the effect and you might want to play with them a bit to see the differences.
-Because of the way Pin Light works the effect on a High Pass filtered layer are very subtle to the point of not being of value.
-The remaining member of the contrast group, Hard Mix, creates a posterized appearance to the image, so as a sharpening tool it is also not of value.
+Because of the way Pin Light works the effect on a High Pass filtered layer is very subtle to the point of not being of value.
+The remaining member of the contrast group, Hard Mix, creates a posterized appearance to the image, so as a sharpening tool it is of no value.

 Since the High Pass technique essentially finds edges, smoother areas of the image are ignored which helps to make the process valuable without the need for masking.
 For example, High Pass sharpening of about 1 pixel on a portrait will sharpen the eyes and hair while ignoring the skin.
 For greater control, a layer mask can be applied to reduce or eliminate the sharpening from specific areas, or a black mask can be added and the sharpening painted in where desired.